Skip to main content

 Best efficiency point (BEP)

-The flow at which a pump converts the most shaft power into useful hydraulic power; efficiency falls away on either side.
+The flow at which a pump converts the most shaft power into useful hydraulic power, with efficiency falling away on either side.
 Running far from BEP wastes energy and, at low flow, can shorten pump life through recirculation and vibration.
 When you give a pump an efficiency curve, Fluid Network Studio reports its BEP and flags whether the duty point sits in a sensible operating region around it.
-This is covered in pump system design.
+This is covered in pump system design, and you can estimate the shaft power at a duty with the pump power calculator.

 NPSH and NPSHa